robigan/RobBot/MORE.md

 - Bot owner command
 - Eval command
 - Reverse shell?
 Must be enabled, disabled by default, loads of warnings, and each shell created is an instance tied to a user, and the console must press a confirm button
 - Upgrade from github/source.
-For each "system" (Gateway, Cache, Code), spawn a new process that will wait for the parent to die and then re-call the new process.
+For each "instance" (Gateway, Cache, Code), spawn a new process that will wait for the parent to die and then re-call the new process.
 But for now a simple process.exit() should do.
 - Swear word prevention/regex
 - Permission check system